jammycakes/badbehavior.net/README.md

  1. We use tabs for indentation, not spaces.
 Pull requests that mix tabs and spaces in the same file will be rejected with extreme prejudice.
  2. Keep line lengths below 100 characters where possible.
- 3. Bad Behaviour is intended to be deployed to the end user as a single DLL with no dependencies, so don't add extra projects to the solution and don't add third-party components, whether through NuGet or otherwise.
+ 3. Bad Behavior is intended to be deployed to the end user as a single DLL with no dependencies, so don't add extra projects to the solution and don't add third-party components, whether through NuGet or otherwise.
  4. An exception means that your method can not do what its name says that it